-It’s not just about making ‘resolutions’ – which we all know are likely to be broken before the ink is dry on the page – but about thinking how you can create the habits or behaviours that will fuel success.
+But, we’re not just talking about those typical new year ‘resolutions’ – which we all know are likely to be broken before we reach Pancake Day!
+Rather, thinking about how you can create the long-lasting habits or behaviours that will fuel success.
+For example, In her book ‘Confidence’, Harvard Business School professor Rosabeth Moss Kanter argues that it’s positive relationships that set the stage for positive outcomes.

-Take the temperature
+Take the company’s temperature

-Looking at what is going on around you and taking the temperature of the business is an important first step.
+Looking at what’s going on around you and taking the temperature of the business is an important first step.
 In her book, Moss-Kanter highlights the universal warning signs of ‘change in the wrong direction’.
 These include a decline in communication and an inward focus among employees, as well as a growth in criticism and blame and people becoming increasingly isolated in their roles.
-If you are aware that internal rivalries are springing up, poor performance is being routinely accepted and people have stopped taking the initiative then you need to take action.
-With the right approach, it is possible to nip negativity in the bud and shift to a positive, success-oriented culture.

 Keep the lines of communication open

 Make sure everyone knows what’s going on in the business and talk to people openly and honestly about the challenges and opportunities that lie ahead.
 Don’t just focus on top-down dialogue.
 Make it easy for people across the company to ask questions, talk to each other, share information and solve problems together.
-There is plenty of technology available to facilitate this more collaborative style of working – so make it your business to find out what’s available and how it can help you communicate more effectively.

 Emphasise personal responsibility